practical-coding-team-4/ajou-dirtycode/README.md

-# ajou-dirtycode
+# ajou refactoring assignment
-Dirty code for refactoring
+Code refactored by team 4 in Practical Coding lecture at Ajou Univ.